SamanthaPetri/Alzheimers-Oasis3-Thesis/Data Processing/README.md

 - **`default_pad_value=0`** — without it, space rotated in from outside the volume is filled with a non-zero value.
-On z-scored data (background exactly 0, tissue ±3) this fabricates voxels above the magnitude of real tissue, which then pass the model's occupancy mask as valid tokens.
-Measured on a first attempt: 1.4M invented voxels per whole-brain volume at median magnitude 2.68 against real-tissue median 0.44.
+On z-scored data (background exactly 0, tissue ±3) this fabricates voxels above the magnitude of real tissue.
 - **No elastic deformation** — the ROI crops are bounding boxes with 3 voxels of padding, so local warping displaces anatomy outside the crop.
-- **Single-axis flips** — the six ROIs form three bilateral pairs with fixed left/right indices and learned positional embeddings.
+- **Single-axis flips** — the six ROIs form three bilateral pairs with fixed left/right indices.
 A left–right flip would place a right-hemisphere structure at the index the model encodes as left.

 Rotation is reduced from torchio's ±10° default to ±7°, because at ±10 a corner voxel of a 64³ crop moves further than the available padding.

-The script runs an interpolation check per dataset, reporting how many voxels gained a value and their magnitude relative to real tissue.
-This was added after an earlier `scipy.ndimage.rotate` pipeline at its default `order=3` (cubic spline) was found to ring at tissue boundaries, raising the non-zero fraction from 0.13 to 0.84 for ROIs and flooding the token sequence with interpolation artefacts.

 ### 12. `PET_ROI_Images.ipynb`